Home Calendar Defining Seasons

 ©timeanddate.com

-Opposite Sides – Opposite Seasons
+Opposite Hemispheres, Opposite Seasons

 Seasons in the Southern Hemisphere are opposite to those in the Northern Hemisphere.
 For example, under the definition of astronomical seasons, the June solstice marks the start of summer in the Northern Hemisphere, but it is the start of winter in the Southern Hemisphere.
-The same rule applies for the other seasons.

 The meteorological seasons in the Southern Hemisphere are also opposite to those in the Northern Hemisphere:

-• spring starts September 1 and ends November 30;
+• Spring starts September 1 and ends November 30;

 • summer starts December 1 and ends February 28 (February 29 in a Leap Year);